HINKOKO/shell/init_files_variables_and_expansions/README.md

-script 5 lists all local and environement variables, and functions script 6 creates a new local variable script 7 creates a new GLOBAL variable
+script 5 lists all local and environement variables, and functions script 6 creates a new local variable script 7 creates a new GLOBAL variable script 8 prints the result of the addition of 128 and the environment variable TRUEKNOWLEDGE